source-foundry/Slice-docs/content/docs/_index.md

 ### 1. Make a new font with a smaller design space

-Slice is a GUI app that takes a variable font as input and compiles a new font with a custom design sub-space.
+Slice is a GUI app that uses variable font input and compiles a new font with a custom design sub-space.
 The new font can include any combination of variable axis and axis point location definitions.
 You define the sub-space by setting values for the available design axes in the app's axis editor.

 {{< tip >}}
 Slice supports both static instance and variable design sub-space output fonts.
 See the [Usage docs](usage) to learn how to create these output file types.